luci/recipes-py/README.recipes.md

 Add and/or remove included invocations to/from the current invocation.

 Args:
-  add_invocations (list of str): invocation id's to add to the current
+  add_invocations (list of str): invocation IDs to add to the current
       invocation.
-  remove_invocations (list of str): invocation id's to remove from the
+  remove_invocations (list of str): invocation IDs to remove from the
       current invocation.

 This updates the inclusions of the current invocation specified in the